chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 ## Conclusion
 <a src="#conclusion"></a>

 And just like that we're able to join an arbitrary amount of datasets together on a single column using `dplyr` and `purrr`!

+If you want to take this a step further and practice with sample code and data, I've pulled together a full working example for you to explore on [GitHub](https://github.com/chris-greening/chris-greening-blog/blob/main/posts/Performing%20multiple%20joins%20in%20R%20using%20dplyr%20and%20purrr/code/sample_code.R)!

 **Thanks so much for reading** and if you liked my content, be sure to check out some of my other work or **connect** with me on social media or my [**personal website**](https://www.christophergreening.com/) :smile: